Important Information for Fall 2013 - International Students - May Edition

 * Health History and Immunization Form

-If you need the measles immunization (MMR), you can get it on campus on August 15th during Compass Week.
+If you need the measles immunization (MMR), you can get it on campus during Compass Week.
 The cost for the MMR vaccination is $62.
 Charges for vaccinations will be billed to your Willamette University student account.

 [Note: If you have recently been enrolled in the Willamette University College of Law or College of Liberal Arts, you should update the health history form, but you do not need to resubmit the immunization and history forms.]

 All Willamette students enrolled more than half-time are required to have health insurance.
 Health Insurance provided for students by a university must follow the guidelines of the PPACA (The Patient Protection and Affordable Care Act).
 As such, the Willamette Student Health Insurance plan offers comprehensive coverage that will support a student’s well-being and peace of mind while meeting the requirements of the PPACA and the US Dept. of Health & Human Services.
 The Willamette University sponsored student health insurance for the 2013-14 school year is provided by Aetna.
 The full benefit information along with information about cost and a link to the online waiver form for students who already have health insurance coverage will be available later this summer.

 For more information see http://www.willamette.edu/dept/health/insurance/index.html.
 If you have questions about health insurance for International students, contact the Willamette Office of International Education at email@example.com.

 The cost for 12 months coverage through the Willamette University Student Health Plan for International students is estimated to be $1,795 for 2013-14.
 Complete information about health insurance for International students is available online.
 Coverage runs from August 1, 2013 to July 31, 2014.

 Planning for Compass Week